MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-health.md

 Azure includes services for specific roles or tasks in the monitoring space.
 However, it doesn't provide in-depth health perspectives of operating systems (OSs) hosted on Azure virtual machines (VMs).
 Although you can use Azure Monitor for different conditions, it's not designed to model and represent the health of core components, or the overall health of VMs.

-By using the Azure Monitor for VMs' health feature, you can actively monitor the availability and performance of a Windows or Linux guest OS.
+By using the Azure Monitor for VMs health feature, you can actively monitor the availability and performance of a Windows or Linux guest OS.
 The health feature uses a model that represents key components and their relationships, provides criteria that specifies how to measure component health, and sends an alert when it detects an unhealthy condition.

 Viewing the overall health state of an Azure VM and the underlying OS can be observed from two perspectives: directly from a VM, or across all VMs in a resource group from Azure Monitor.

-This article shows how to quickly assess, investigate, and resolve health issues when they are detected by the Azure Monitor for VMs' health feature.
+This article shows how to quickly assess, investigate, and resolve health issues when they are detected by the Azure Monitor for VMs health feature.

 For information about configuring Azure Monitor for VMs, see [Enable Azure Monitor for VMs](vminsights-enable-overview.md).